oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/Ivy.md

 ### [TKA](TKA.md)

 TKA is one of those people Ivy is quite uncomfortable to boss around.
 Well, TKA is a literal child in an adult body and Ivy is mixed whether TKA is a child or an adult.
 So yeah, there you go, someone who is immune to Ivy.

+This is because Ivy dislikes child labor, jackass.

+## Trivia

+- She's a workaholic.
+	- This explains her behavior a lot.

 #airconditioner